Roxy Balsom: Storylines

 In March 2009, Roxy learns that her grandson, Shane, has leukemia and needs a bone marrow transplant.
 Roxy goes to a facility where she takes the DNA of a mysterious man to see if he can donate stem cells to Shane.
 Roxy finds out that the man can donate stem cells to Shane to save his life.
 Gigi's sister, Stacy Morasco, blackmails Roxy to make it look like she is the donor in order to get Rex for herself.
 Roxy and Stacy convince Kyle Lewis to make it look like Stacy is the donor.
 Kyle threatens Roxy to let him live in her hotel or he'll tell Rex who his father really is.

 In early August 2009, Rex finds out that his biological father is Mitch Laurence.
 Roxy find out in February 2010 from Kyle that Rex isn't the father of Stacy's baby.
 In late March 2010 Allison Perkins reveals to Roxy that the night Rex was born, she switched her baby with an abandoned one because her baby was sick.
 Roxy tells Rex that he is not her son.
 Allison tells Roxy that her son is Schuyler Joplin, who has been arrested for shooting Bo Buchanan.
 In October 2010 Echo DiSavoy returns to Llanview and needs a place to stay.
 With no money, Echo takes pictures of Roxy in order to let her stay at the hotel.
 After finding out that Rex's biological parents are Echo and Clint, Roxy throws Echo out of her hotel.

 At the end of the series, Roxy says good-bye to Rex when he and Gigi decide to move to London with Shane.

 Reception

 For her portrayal of Roxy, Kristen garnered two consecutive Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2004 and 2005.
+In 2024, Charlie Mason from Soaps She Knows included Roxy in his list of the worst mothers in American soap operas, writing, "Though the brassy beautician was often played for laughs, there was nothing funny about the screwed-up individuals that her "mothering" made of Natalie and Rex — and it turned out, they weren't even Roxy's kids!"